Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Scalable Inference on HTE

 \subsection{Dividing data using propensity score}

 To adapt Patchwork Kriging to our model, we first divide the data.
 In causal inference, a natural strategy for dividing data is to use propensity score $e(\bm{x})=\mathbb{P}(T=1|\bm{x})$, motivated by propensity score subclassification for causal effect estimation \citep{rosenbaum1983central}.
 There are two advantages to this method.
 First, by dividing data using a one-dimensional variable, the boundaries between divided regions become clearer.
-If we divide data by multiple variables, the connections would be more complex and implementation of Patchwork Kriging would be more difficult as it requires a larger number of pseudo observations under a larger number of boundaries between regions.
-Pseudo observations act as constraints on the model, thus reducing the number of pseudo observations is preferable.
-Also, by dividing with multiple variables, a special method is needed to avoid creating regions with small sample size. \cite{park2018patchworkkriginglargescalegaussian} used \textit{spatial tree} for each region has the same sample size.
+If we divide data by multiple variables, the connections would be more complex and implementation of Patchwork Kriging would be more difficult as it requires a larger number of pseudo-observations under a larger number of boundaries between regions.
+Pseudo-observations act as constraints on the model, and thus reducing their number is preferable.
+Also, by dividing with multiple variables, a special method is needed to avoid creating regions with small sample size. \cite{park2018patchworkkriginglargescalegaussian} used a spatial tree to construct regions with approximately equal sample sizes.
 However, by dividing with a one-dimensional variable, such special methods are not needed and we can divide data more easily.

-Second, by using propensity score to divide data, our method can be interpreted as a natural extension of stratification methods in causal inference framework.
-Propensity score is the most popular \textit{balancing score} that constrains $\bm{x}\mathop{\perp\!\!\!\!\perp} T | b(\bm{x})$.
-By combining \textit{strong ignorability}, we can obtain an unbiased estimand of ATE.
+Second, by using propensity score to divide data, our method can be interpreted as a natural extension of stratification methods in the causal inference framework.
+Propensity score is the most popular \textit{balancing score} that constrains $\bm{X}\mathop{\perp\!\!\!\!\perp} T | e(\bm{X})$, and the average treatment effect can be identified by combining strong ignorability.
 For this reason, there are many methods that stratify the entire dataset into subgroups and analyze in each group.
 In HTE estimation, results of these methods are discontinuous at the boundary points.
-Our proposed method mitigates these unnatural points of conventional method.
+Our proposed method mitigates these artificial discontinuities in conventional stratification-based approaches.